lchski/gc-ati-summaries-data/cleaning/known-duplicates.md

 ## Different entries with same request number

 What it says on the tin.
 Likely a manual entry error with the year.
+Two clearly different requests.

+## Entries with same request number but slightly different descriptions

 ## Missing summary for one entry but not for other